Creamy Sauce For Salmon – 10-Minute Recipe!

 Why did my sauce curdle?

-There are quite a few reasons why dairy based sauce might curdle.
-One of it is maybe the there was not enough fat present, this usually happens when using fat-free or low-fat products.
-Another reason is cooking the sauce over high heat, a dairy based sauce should never get to the boiling point.
-If you are using an acid like wine, made sure its fully reduced before adding the dairy.
+There are quite a few reasons why dairy-based sauce might curdle.
+One of them might be that there wasn’t enough fat present, which often happens with fat-free or low-fat products.
+Another reason is cooking the sauce over high heat; a dairy-based sauce should never get to the boiling point.
+If you are using an acid like wine, make sure it’s fully reduced before adding the dairy.
 Lastly, salt can also curdle the sauce, so wait until the very last second to season it.

 How do I fix curdled sauce?

-Thankfully curdled sauce is fixable.
-Add it to a pan over medium heat, and bring it to a bubbling simmer, but not boiling.
-Add 1/4 cup of liquid (water, milk, or broth), and whisk vigorously and constantly for 1-2 minutes, until the sauce is again smooth and glossy.
-If needed add more liquid, a little at a time.
+Thankfully, curdled sauce is fixable.
+Add it to a pan over medium heat and bring it to a bubbling simmer, but not a boil.
+Add 1/4 cup of liquid (water, milk, or broth) and whisk vigorously and continuously for 1-2 minutes, until the sauce is smooth and glossy again.
+If needed, add more liquid a little at a time, and when done, strain the sauce through a fine-mesh sieve.

 holding a spoon over a bowl of creamy sauce for salmon